ChathuraHettiarachchi/TypeFaced/README.md

 * TypeFacedToggleButton
 * TypeFacedSwitch

-####Let's take a look how to add this to your project
+####How to configure TypeFaced in your project

-For the android project just include the following dependency inside you build.gradle's depedency list.
+In your Android project, just include the following dependency to build.gradle's dependency list.

 Gradle
 ------